robertpyke/Tutorials/twitter_api/the_basics.markdown

 For those of you who are curious, it's basically injecting a remote twitter api javascript file inline.
 The javascript is acting on the attributes of the html link above it.
-In the example above, the data-via attribute defines who to attribute the tweet to.

-You would normally set the data-via to your company's twitter handle.
+In the example above, the <code>data-via</code> attribute defines who to attribute the tweet to.
+You would normally set the <code>data-via</code> to your company's twitter handle.

 References
 ==========